-If you or someone you know is currently under investigation for cyberstalking, particularly if the allegations involved a sexual element, we invite you to contact the Ohio sex crime lawyers at The Koffel Law Firm today.
+If you or someone you know is currently under investigation for cyberstalking, particularly if the allegations involved a sexual element, we invite you to contact the Ohio sex crime lawyers at Koffel Brininger Nesbitt today.

 Countless individuals have trusted us with their defense while facing sex crime allegations.
 Get in touch with us today to see how we could help you.